-- Cheapest premium cost that the employee could have paid.
+- The cheapest premium cost that the employee could have paid.

-1095-C will indicate the fact if an ALEs does not offer its employees with insurance coverage.
-But such ALEs may be subject to financial penalties.
+1095-C will indicate the fact that if an ALE does not offer insurance coverage to its employees, then such ALEs may be subject to financial penalties.

 Where 1095-C only describes what kind of insurance coverage was made available to a full-time employee, form 1095-B contains the details about the employee’s actual coverage, including the details of the employee’s family dependents that are included in this insurance coverage.
 Form 1095-B is sent out by the insurance provider and not the employer.

-- For such cases employer is the insurance provider, so it will send out 1095-B forms.
+- For such cases, the employer is the insurance provider, so the employer will send out 1095-B forms.

 - For such cases “B” and “C” forms can be combined and sent together by the employer.